Supervision Interpolation via LossMix: Generalizing Mixup for Object Detection and Beyond: Methodology

 From a SI perspective, our supervision signal is the loss errors weighted relative to $y_i$ and $y_j$, instead of an explicit interpolation of $y_i$ and $y_j$.
 From the Mixup perspective, we have relaxed the constraint in \Eq{mixup_y} and only characterise the virtual target $\tilde{y}$ using weighted $y_i$ and $y_j$ without explicitly constraint the form of $\tilde{y}$.
 Note that as $\lambda \rightarrow 0.0$ or $1.0$, LossMix optimization will approach the standard empirical risk minimization.
 We would like to highlight that LossMix is not only simple and effective, but also highly versatile:

 \paragraph{Simple-yet-effective} The idea of loss mixing is straightforward and intuitive, both conceptually and implementation-wise, allowing easy adaptation to existing frameworks.
-Nonetheless, by design, LossMix helps circumvent the semantic collapse of bounding box interpolation (\Fig{wrong_bbox_mixing}, top and bottom) and approximation issues of unweighted union approach (\Fig{union_issue}).
+Nonetheless, by design, LossMix helps circumvent the semantic collapse of bounding box interpolation (\Fig{wrong_bbox_mixing}) and approximation issues of unweighted union approach (\Fig{union_issue}).
 Moreover, our experiments demonstrate the effectiveness and robustness of LossMix despite the simplicity in the design, successfully yielding improvement across two standard object detection datasets: PASCAL VOC~\cite{pascal} and MS COCO~\cite{coco}.
-Finally, by integrating LossMix in domain adaptation, we can even surpass the recent state-of-the-art method -- Adaptive Teacher~\cite{amt} (CVPR 2022).
+Finally, by applying LossMix to domain adaptation, we can further enhance state-of-the-art methods in cross-domain object detection~\cite{amt}.

 \paragraph{Generalizability} LossMix leverages a versatile loss weighting formulation that is potentially applicable to different tasks (i.e., classification, detection, etc.) as well as different input mixing strategies (i.e., Mixup~\cite{mixup}, CutMix~\cite{mixup}, etc.).
 LossMix is loss-agnostic, which simplifies its application in object detection and can inspire more applications beyond cross- entropy loss based classification, e.g. regression tasks like localization or depth estimation.
 The core idea of LossMix lies in the mixing of target loss signal $y$ and does not limit the input mixing.
-This opens the door for different strategies, including those that are pixel-based~\cite{mixup}, region-based~\cite{cutmix}, style-based~\cite{stylemix} and more.
+This opens the door for different strategies, including pixel-based~\cite{mixup}, region-based~\cite{cutmix}, style-based~\cite{stylemix} and more.